The health benefits of beer

 Hops, the bitter flowers used in brewing, are known to be antimicrobial, which could fight disease.

-Muscles benefit from a substance in hops that keeps muscle from deteriorating.
+Muscles benefit from a substance in hops that keeps the muscle from deteriorating.

 Two brewskis a day could help prevent Alzheimer’s disease, according to a 2007 study at the University of Alcala in Spain.
 The research suggests a high intake of silicon limits aluminum absorption in the brain, which in turn could aid in the prevention of Alzheimer’s.